This is part of a series focusing on less obvious features of some of Nikon’s DSLRs.

 It’s best practice to format the memory cards in the camera, not in your computer.
 That’s true of any digital camera.
 It reduces the risk of file system corruption that can lead to memory card errors.

-If you happen to accidentally delete your photos and videos from the memory card, there’s still a good chance of recovering them.
+If you accidentally delete your photos and videos from the memory card, there’s still a good chance of recovering them.
 I have put together a general guide to recovering photos and videos from memory cards as well as more specific guides for various software options such as Stellar Photo Recovery, Disk Drill, Remo Recover, and Photorec.